SimonDegraeve/assetic-filters/README.md

 // The Main Less File with your @import files
 $myMainLessFile = __DIR__.'/assets/styles/main.less'

-$lessFilter = new LessFilter(
+new LessFilter(
-                              '/usr/local/bin/node',                // The path to the node binary array('/usr/local/lib/node_modules'), // An array of node paths array($myMainLessFile)                // MAGIC: An array of file paths you want to TOUCH );
+                '/usr/local/bin/node',                // The path to the node binary array('/usr/local/lib/node_modules'), // An array of node paths array($myMainLessFile)                // MAGIC: An array of file paths you want to touch() );
 ```